zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 Such an important vulnerability should be fixed ASAP, shouldn't it?

 Due to the fact that Skype doesn't have any public contacts for vulnerability reports, I have tried to write on the forum:  [community.skype.com/t5/Security-Privacy-Trust-and/Vulnerability-allows-to-permanently-delete-any-skype-account-by/td-p/4222445](https://community.skype.com/t5/Security-Privacy-Trust-and/Vulnerability-allows-to-permanently-delete-any-skype-account-by/td-p/4222445)
-There were no reaction, but there emerged other victims of this attack.
+There was no reaction, but there emerged other victims of this attack.

-With the help of my friends I was able contact directly with Microsoft employees.
+With the help of my friends I was able to contact directly with Microsoft employees.
 I reported them all details about the vulnerability, attached screenshots and code listings.
 I was then assured that an internal investigation was started.
 That is Microsoft - a serious company.

-However next moth another victims of the same vulnerability contacted me again.
+However next moth other victims of the same vulnerability contacted me again.
 Microsoft employees reported that investigation hasn't been finished yet.

 I have tried to report to **secure@microsoft.com**.
 It is special email for prompt reaction on critical vulnerabilities.
 It guarantees 24 hours reply.
 In the report I explain all the details of account deletion with attached screenshots.